 But wait!
 Before you reach out to her, you need some guidelines.

-As you know, we like to have fun here at Spin Sucks (if you didn’t know that, you might want to familiarize yourself with the blog a bit more before pitching), but we also temper that relaxed atmosphere by consistently delivering top information: The latest trends, hottest topics, and often some controversial analysis on events from the worlds of PR, digital marketing, and communications.
+As you know, we like to have fun here at Spin Sucks, but we also temper that relaxed atmosphere by consistently delivering top information: The latest trends, hottest topics, and some often controversial analysis on events from the worlds of PR, digital marketing, communications, and social media.

 We expect original, unpublished, high quality work, and we welcome opinion and/or controversy – but you better be prepared to back it up, both within the body of the article (with links to research, etc.) as well as in the comment stream.

 Trust us, our vibrant and engaged community will not hesitate to debate or challenge you.
 In a nice way, of course.

 Further to that, we require all our contributors be available upon publication (12:00 p.m.
 CT) to respond to all comments left on their guest post.
 We require guest bloggers respond to every commenter.
 If they don’t, we don’t invite them back.

 We also ask that you actively share your post within your own social networks.

 Your content should be 500 – 750 words long.
 On occasion we accept up to a thousand words – but only if it’s *incredible*!

 Please include links to your personal social media properties, blog/web sites, etc., as well as a short bio, and the email address affiliated with your Gravatar account.